madrisan/dynamic-systems-and-chaos/README.md

 ## Software

-The software is written in Python and compatible with both Python 2 and 3 (tested on Fedora 24 Workstation).
+The software is written in Python and compatible with both Python 2 and 3 (tested on Fedora 24 and Fedora 26 Workstation), but if you want to run it under Python 2, you need to modify the shebang line of each Python script.

 <dl>
   <dt>legraph.py -- Plot Logistic, Cube, and Sine orbits</dt>